Mikejo5000/vsts-docs-pr/docs/repos/git/pull-request-templates.md

 monikerRange: 'vsts'
 ---

-# Improve pull request descriptions with templates
+# Improve pull request descriptions using templates

 #### VSTS

-A good pull request description can provide guidance to pull request creators, and help reviewers be more effective when reviewing pull requests.
-Pull request templates can help your developers create good pull request descriptions that meet your organization's standards.
+Writing good pull request descriptions is a great way to help reviewers know what to expect when reviewing code.
+They're also a great way to help track things that should be done for every change, such as testing, adding unit tests, and updating documentation.
+Pull request templates can help your developers create great pull request descriptions that meet your organization's standards.

 This article shows you how to get started with pull request templates.